pyfsi/coconut/README.md

 COCO=/some/absolute/path
 ```

-> TODO: perhaps this is overkill, as we don't use path very often actually

 We can now navigate to the folder of the example we will simulate.
 ```bash
 cd $COCO/coconut/test_examples/tube_tube_flow_tube_structure/
 ```
 This folder contains all the files required to set up and run the FSI simulation in CoCoNuT.
 The files `run_simulation.py` and `project_paramaters_mapped.json` will be used to run the actual FSI simulation, but we will come back to those later.

 First we must set up both single-physics solvers separately, starting with the flow solver.
-This setup is typically done outside of CoCoNuT by the user, as it is solver-specific, but in this case we provide a bash script `setup_tube_flow.sh` that uses the files in the folder `setup_tube_flow` to generate the case.
+This setup is typically done outside of CoCoNuT by the user, as it is solver-specific.
+In this case we provide a bash script `setup_tube_flow.sh` that uses the files in the folder `setup_tube_flow` to generate the case.
 When the script is run with

 ```bash
 ./setup_tube_flow.sh